wics-uw/website/content/W2015/W15-blog-hollyxu.md

 As a CS student, Holly faced low self-esteem.
 In high school, she was accustomed to excelling with little effort.
-School was a "big kick in the face" because it felt like she was competing with all the the "smart people" who had impressive grades and r&eacute;sum&eacute;s.
+School was a "big kick in the face" because it felt like she was competing with all the "smart people" who had impressive grades and r&eacute;sum&eacute;s.
 She didn't believe she was "smart enough," relying heavily on her family and friends for reassurance.